What is the "Gospel"?

 This awakening work (if God will make it so) was prepared for thee: if there be need, and it wounds, get healing by blood: if it disquiets, get peace by blood: if it takes away all thou hast, because it was nothing (for this book is not prepared to take away true grace from any), then buy of Christ gold tried in the fire, that thou mayst be rich, and white raiment, that thou mayst be clothed, and that the shame of thy nakedness doth not appear, and anoint thine eyes with eye-salve, that thou mayst see (Revelation 3:18).
 Self-flatteries, self-deceivings, are easy and pleasant, but damnable.
 The Lord give thee an heart to judge right of thyself, right of this book, and so prepare for eternity, that thou mayst not only expect entrance, but be received into the kingdom of Christ and of God.

-Dear reader, I ask you to read, to pray, to consider these things in your heart.
-As I have said to people many times, if my “examine your salvation” message is wrong, I am merely driving some saints to their knees to examine the condition of their souls, which is always a wise thing to do, and which these days is rarely done.
-If the other side is wrong, they are deceiving people into hell by the thousands.
+Dear reader, I ask you to read, to meditate on the Scriptures given, to pray, to consider these things in your heart.
+If my plea for all of us to be more careful in examining our salvation is misplaced or unbiblical, I am merely driving some saints to their knees to examine the condition of their souls, which is always a wise thing to do, and which these days is rarely done.
+But if those on the other side are wrong, they are deceiving people into hell by the thousands.
 I pray that you will receive these words in the sincere and burdened spirit in which they were given, and allow them to challenge you into determining for yourself, through your own study and prayer, what the Bible really says about salvation.
-Paul warns, “Let no man deceive himself.
-If any man among you seemeth to be wise in this world, let him become a fool, that he may be wise.”
+Paul warns, “Let no one deceive himself.
+If anyone among you seems to be wise in this age, let him become a fool that he may become wise.”

 --Keith Comparetto

-Others will sum up the truths of the Gospel with John 3:16, for many the most beloved Bible verse: “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.”
-But as a summary of the Gospel, this verse is also inadequate, for if simple belief brings salvation, then we must assume nearly all of professing Christendom to be saved, and few even modern evangelicals would accept that premise.
+Others will sum up the truths of the gospel with John 3:16, for many the most beloved Bible verse: “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.”
+But as a summary of the gospel, this verse is also inadequate, for if simple belief brings salvation, then we must assume nearly all of professing Christendom to be saved, and few even modern evangelicals would accept that premise.

 But in the 20th century, the age of mass evangelism, many lost sight of this important truth.
-They put into practice human doctrines, systems and methods for winning the world to Christ which swelled the numbers in the church but failed to warn its members that, as not all professing Israel was truly Israel (Romans 9:6), so not all professing Christians are true Christians.
-Thus, by abandoning the biblical principle of individual self-examination, they allowed the church to be infiltrated by the unregenerate world.
+They put into practice human doctrines, systems and methods for "winning the world to Christ" which swelled the numbers in the church but failed to warn its members that, just as not all professing Israel was truly Israel (Romans 9:6), so not all professing Christians are true Christians.
+Thus, by abandoning the biblical principle of individual self-examination, they unwittingly allowed the church to be infiltrated by the unregenerate world.
 We would contend the reason for this is that in modern times, there has indeed been preached “another gospel, which is not another” (Gal.
-1:6-7), for the true Gospel has never changed.
-The fact is, there is no quick and easy Gospel, for God’s truth is given “precept upon precept, line upon line, line upon line, here a little, there a little,” but those who are truly His will find Him because He has drawn them to seek Him diligently:
+1:6-7), for the true gospel has never changed.
+The fact is, there is no quick and easy gospel, for God’s truth is given “precept upon precept, line upon line, line upon line, here a little, there a little,” but those who are truly His will find Him because He has drawn them to seek Him diligently: “My son, if you receive my words, and treasure my commands within you, so that you incline your ear to wisdom, and apply your heart to understanding; yes, if you cry out for discernment, and lift up your voice for understanding, if you seek her as silver, and search for her as for hidden treasures; then you will understand the fear of the LORD, and find the knowledge of God.”
+(Proverbs 2:1-5).